Captain Hook

-Captain James Hook is a fictional character and the main antagonist of J. M. Barrie's 1904 play Peter Pan; or, the Boy Who Wouldn't Grow Up and its various adaptations, in which he is Peter Pan's archenemy.
+Captain James Hook is the main antagonist of J. M. Barrie's 1904 play Peter Pan; or, The Boy Who Wouldn't Grow Up and its various adaptations, in which he is Peter Pan's archenemy.
 The character is a pirate captain of the brig Jolly Roger.
-His two principal fears are the sight of his own blood (supposedly an unnatural colour) and the crocodile who pursues him after eating the hand cut off by Pan.
-An iron hook replaced his severed hand, which gave the pirate his name.
+His two principal fears are the sight of his own blood (supposedly an unnatural colour) and the crocodile who pursues him after having previously eaten Captain Hook's hand cut off by Pan.
+An iron hook that replaced his severed hand has given the pirate his name.

 Creation of the character

 Hook did not appear in early drafts of the play, wherein the capricious and coercive Peter Pan was closest to a "villain", but was created for a front-cloth scene (a cloth flown well downstage in front of which short scenes are played while big scene changes are "silently" carried out upstage) depicting the children's journey home.
 Later, Barrie expanded the scene, on the premise that children were fascinated by pirates, and expanded the role of the captain as the play developed.
 The character was originally cast to be played by Dorothea Baird, the actress playing Mary Darling, but Gerald du Maurier, already playing George Darling (and the brother of Sylvia Llewelyn Davies), persuaded Barrie to let him take the additional role instead, a casting tradition since replicated in many stage and film productions of the Peter Pan story.

-According to A. N. Wilson, Barrie "openly acknowledged [that] Hook and his obsession with the crocodile was an English version of Ahab", and there are other borrowings from Melville.
+According to A. N. Wilson, Barrie "openly acknowledged Hook and his obsession with the crocodile was an English version of Ahab", and there are other borrowings from Melville.

 Biography of the character

-Barrie states in the novel that "Hook was not his true name.
-To reveal who he really was would even at this date set the country in a blaze".
+Barrie states in the novel: "Hook was not his true name.
+To reveal who he really was would even at this date set the country in a blaze."
 He is said to be "Blackbeard's bo'sun" and "the only man of whom Barbecue was afraid".
 (In Robert Louis Stevenson's Treasure Island, one of the names Long John Silver goes by is Barbecue.)

 In the play, it is implied that Hook attended Eton College and Balliol College, Oxford, and his final words are "Floreat Etona", Eton's motto.
 In the novel, Hook's last words are a similarly upper-class "bad form", in disapproval of the way Peter Pan beats him by throwing him overboard.
+He also has a yellow blood disorder.

 The book relates that Peter Pan began the ongoing rivalry between them by feeding the pirate's hand to a crocodile.
 After getting a taste of Hook, the crocodile pursues him relentlessly, but the ticking clock it has also swallowed warns Hook of its presence.